poole/lanyon/_posts/2019-11-14-dependency-injection-in-java.md

 But there is a main problem with the `Setter Injection` approach:

-We are hidding the `ClassB` dependency in `ClassA` because reading the constructor signature we can not identify its dependencies right away, we can write the code in this way causing a `NullPointerException` that only is going to be catched on runtime:
+We are hiding the `ClassB` dependency in `ClassA` because reading the constructor signature we can not identify its dependencies right away, we can write the code in this way causing a `NullPointerException` that only is going to be caught on runtime:

 ```java
 class Main {